daizhongxiang/BO-SDF/README.md

-# Implementation for the paper: "Bayesian Optimization under Stochastic Delayed Feedback"
+# Implementation for the paper: Bayesian Optimization under Stochastic Delayed Feedback, ICLM 2022

 This directory contains the code for the SVM experiment in Section 6.2.
 It includes implementations of all methods under comparison: GP-UCB-SDF (ours), GP-TS-SDF (ours), GP-UCB, asy-TS, GP-BUCB, GP-BTS.